elephantscale/ai-and-cybersecurity/slides/About-Class.md

    - Ask a lot of questions

- * This is a Secure Coding class
+ * This is an AI and Security class
+   * or, how to make your AI application secure
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students